 • Seal the edges of these mini pies well.
 Cold water assists the surfaces with adhering and crimping with a fork encourages the edges to stay sealed.

 • There are two options for cooking these hand pies, frying or baking.
-Either works well, but I preferred the less messing baking option.
+Either works well, but I preferred the less messy baking option.

 • Finish these off with a simple powdered sugar glaze.
 I drizzled mine back and forth over the exposed surface, but you can thin the icing and paint it on as a glaze if desired.